 The Gerzeh cemetery is a predynastic site on the west bank of the Nile, approximately 70 km south of Cairo; it dates from approximately 3600 to 3350 BCE (Stevenson 2006).
 Site excavation revealed 281 grave pits of prehistoric origin, of which two contained tube-shaped metallic (iron) beads: seven in tomb 67 and two smaller ones in tomb 133.
 The term bead is being used here to refer to a small object featuring a hole through it for the purpose of threading.
 Read on

 Reasons to publish in MAPS:

-• ScholarOne Manuscripts: This easy-to-use, Web-based submission system enables the quickest possible turnaround times, with a median time to first decision for reviewed manuscripts of only 75 days
+• ScholarOne Manuscripts: This easy-to-use, Web-based submission system enables the quickest possible turnaround times

-• Author Services: Track the production of your article online and nominate colleagues to receive PDF offprints of your paper upon publication • Early View: Accepted articles will be published online before the compiled issue and are completely citable
+• Author Services: Track the production of your article online and nominate colleagues to receive access to your paper upon publication • Early View: Accepted articles will be published online before the compiled issue and are completely citable

 • OnlineOpen: Allows authors to make their article freely available online to non-subscribers and allows the article to be deposited in the funding agency's preferred archive.

 Read the Special Issue

 Those noted below have been bestowed the Wiley-Blackwell award by the Meteoritical society for the 76th Annual Meeting in Edmonton, Canada.
 The award recognizes outstanding presentations in the field.

 C. Jilly, University of Hawai’i for the presentation, “In-situ Radiometric Dating of Aqueously Formed Carbonates in Sutter’s Mill”

 J. Hu, Arizona State University for the presentation, “Shock Metamorphism in L Chondrites Above Shock Stage S6”